iamkennis/iamkennis/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on any frontend/bankend project
+- 👯 I’m looking to collaborate on any frontend/backend open-source project
 - 🥑 Actively contributing to Open source projects
 - 📫 How to reach me: amodukehindee@gmail.com
 - 😄 Pronouns: he/him